spiritualjesus/mushroom-cultivation/README.md

 Sometimes the website won't automatically redirect from the index page.
 If this is the case, please open the index.php and add your full website link in before "login.php" for example: https://mywebsite.com/login.php

 Disclaimer: Please use this responsibly and for research purposes only.
 Feel free to edit or customise and send me a version.
 There are some features that are still being worked on like non-admin users only being able to see a particular type of mushroom.
+For every database table there is a file in "tables" folder and a corresponding file in "mte" folder.